 The second semester covers four single-credit courses:

-- Elective: The elective course will be proposed by the student and approved by the program director.
+- Elective (2000-level course) - The elective course will be proposed by the student and approved by the program director.
 Please note that a number of both existing and new courses that would be appropriate electives fall outside of the four core departments.
 Students may choose, in these elective courses and in their capstone projects, to apply the skills acquired in the rest of their courses to topics and areas of particular intellectual interest.

-For their capstone experience, students will work on a project with real data, potentially in any one of the areas covered by the elective course.
+For their Capstone Project (DATA 2050, 1 credit), students will work on a project with real data, potentially in any one of the areas covered by the elective course.
 A faculty member from one of the four departments will oversee the capstone course, although each student may collaborate with an additional faculty member, postdoc, or industry partner on his/her project.
 Each student will prepare a paper and/or oral presentation of his/her work.
 The summer capstone should entail at least 180 hours of work (to receive one course credit) and as such, may be completed in 5-10 weeks.
 The project may begin and end at any time during the summer.
 A letter grade will be awarded for the summer capstone course.

 Upon completion of the summer capstone, students will receive a certification of completion of course requirements for the ScM degree, although the actual degree will not be officially awarded until the following May.

 Pre-program summer (as applicable)

 In order to cover missing pre-requisites we will offer courses during the Brown summer session.
 Students needing this background preparation will enroll through the usual channels.
 We note that these summer courses are prerequisites only and would not count towards the master’s degree requirements.
 Students taking Brown courses in the summer will incur additional tuition costs.
 Students admitted to the master’s program may also complete their prerequisite coursework at another institution, with appropriate approval of the program director.